nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 # 3 Verify installation
-The installation is successful if Docker image is running, the system services are started inside the container and the user interface is responding.
+If the installation was successful, the Docker image is running, the system services have started inside the container and the user interface is responding.
+To check that the installation was successful, do the following:
-- Ensure from the command line that the container is running  (**reference data: 1.1; 1.3**):
+1. Ensure from the command line that the container is running  (**reference data: 1.1; 1.3**):
 ```
 docker ps --filter "name=<container name>"
 CONTAINER ID        IMAGE                                                COMMAND                 CREATED             STATUS              PORTS                                                                                               NAMES
 b3031affa4b7        niis/xroad-security-server-sidecar:<image tag>   "/root/entrypoint.sh"   10 minutes ago      Up 10 minutes       443/tcp, 5500/tcp, 5577/tcp, 0.0.0.0:5588->5588/tcp, 0.0.0.0:<http port>->80/tcp, 0.0.0.0:4600->4000/tcp   <container name>
 ```
-- Ensure from running a command  in the running container that the services are running(**reference data: 1.1**):
+2. Ensure that the services are running(**reference data: 1.1**) by running a command in the running container:
 ```
 docker exec -it <container name> supervisorctl
 postgres                         RUNNING   pid 469, uptime 0:15:55